A shared vision for building connection in Norfolk, led and co-produced by the VCS

 Over two half-mornings, participants used their lived experiences and expertise in supporting communities to foster a shared understanding of the causes and consequences of loneliness, building long-lasting collaborative relationships with one another.

-The workshop was used as an opportunity for the authentic and organic co-development of a place-based loneliness strategy.
-Participants, through their sharing, learning, and prioritization, produced a Norfolk-wide shared vision for building connection and community.
-Additionally, a network of active change-makers —who we continue to support — are mobilised to realise this vision as part of an unified effort.
+We also used the workshop series as an opportunity to co-produce a place-based loneliness strategy.
+Participants, through sharing their learning, opinions and priorities, produced a Norfolk-wide shared vision for building connection and community.
+The process was authentic, organic and truly VCS-led; the shared vision is strategic and doable.
+A network of active change-makers are mobilised to realise this vision as part of an unified effort, and we are continuing to support them by chairing, regularly reconvening, growing and supporting the group as part of 32 Steps to Togetherness.

 A report capturing the shared vision, along with the findings and ideas that got us there is now published, here.